 “Sir, if I may, I never once saw or heard anything that said that one needed to prove that they were human to obtain a secret clearance.
 They don’t ask such things.”

 “If I may add,” Regina stepped forward and in front of Lona, “one of the talking points I have on my agenda when I finally do get to speak with the leaders of your world is that we initiate a Status of Forces Agreement.
 I do believe that our two peoples will have a lot to learn from each other.
 So eventually Captain Joseph McNealy, you will indeed see more of my people among your crew.
-I may not be at liberty to tell you this but Queen Raina IV of House Greenfeather has expressed a desire to allow Humanity to establish a base on our home planet as a part of a joint forces agreement with Humanity as well as having basing rights for your ships in our star systems.
+I may not be at liberty to tell you this but Queen Raina IV of House Greenfeather has expressed a desire to allow humanity to establish a base in our home star system as a part of a joint forces agreement with humanity as well as having basing rights for your ships in our star systems.
 The queen has assured me that you’ll be allowed to bring your own equipment in order to build the facilities that your ships will need.”

 “I understand that, in fact, I’ll have no problem with that at all when that happens.
 But until then she is a security threat.
 She must be removed from her post.”